 Rava chilla is a breakfast recipe.
 In the native languages, we refer to semolina as rava or suji.
 It’s versatile.
-I mean, whatever you plan to make using semolina, it’s always fantastic.
+Whatever you plan to make using semolina, it’s always fantastic.

 All in all, semolina is an essential cooking ingredient heavily used worldwide.
-With this in mind, today, we are sharing a straightforward rava chilla recipe.
+With this in mind, we are sharing a straightforward rava chilla recipe today.
 Let’s hear it out.

 Rava chilla means round & soft pancake made using semolina batter.
 The batter contains flavouring items, vegetables & masala.
 Further, it is shallow fried in cooking oil.
 That’s your rava chilla breakfast.

 Chilla recipes originated in Chhattisgarh.
 Moreover, it’s a popular tribal food along with khichdi, khadi & rice varieties.
 But, surprisingly, rice is the staple diet of this Indian state – the reason rice heavily dominates Chhattisgarh’s food culture.